valheimPlus/ValheimPlus/README.md

 ## Player Hud
 * Show the experience you gained for a skill in the top left corner
 * Show the amount of items you have in your inventory when crafting or building a object.
+* Remember mouse position when it loses focus (Windows only)

 ## Game Difficulty
 * Modify the game difficulty multipliers applied to health and damage of enemies based on the amount of connected players.